HaskellEmbedded/HaskellEmbedded.github.io/posts/2016-09-23-introducing-ion.md

 and to make this reliable, I set that timing to be very slow, and had parts of the specification disabled if earlier steps failed.
-It worked, but operations took up far more time than needed, and handling anything more divergent than 'if this failed, don't run that' might be very messy.
+It worked, but operations took up far more time than needed, and handling anything more divergent than *if this fails, don't run that* would become very messy.

 This also is a bit tricky to handle in C in any context without threads or coroutines.
 It almost always will involve callbacks,